MikixIT/snake-game-javascript/README.md

 # snake-game-javascript
-the fantastic snake, immortal game created with javascript thanks to html canvas.
+the fantastic snake, immortal game created with javascript with html canvas.